You may seek editorial assistance for the preparation of your thesis for examination.

 If you seek advice from a professional editor in preparing your thesis, you should discuss this with your supervisors first.

 Once your supervisors have approved the use of an editor, you should provide the editor with a copy of the UWA Policy of the Use of Editorial Assistance by Students before they commence editing your thesis.
-The thesis sections you submit for editing should be submitted in hard copy to ensure you consider carefully all editorial suggestions.

 The name of the editor and a brief description of the service rendered, in terms of Australian Standards for Editing Practice, should be included in your acknowledgements in the front pages of your thesis.
 If the editor's current or former area of academic specialisation is similar to your research area, this should also be stated in your acknowledgements.